EssentialsX/Website/content/misc/discord-auth.md

 ---
-title: "EssentialsX Discord: Bot Setup"
+title: "Discord: Bot Setup"
 description: "Authorize your bot to use it with EssentialsX Discord."
+layout: "tool"
 ---

 Once you've created your bot at the Discord Developers site, enter your client ID into the box below (you should have